Giant Dog Breeds

 Calm, dominant, loyal, watchful

-Cao de Gado Transmontano
+giant Cao de Gado Transmontano

 From Portugal